The fascinating story about Richard Harary, a Brazilian in the USA

 Such boldness came from his father, Samy Harary, an Egyptian immigrant who went to Brazil in the mid 50's.
 He worked for Ford for a few years, saved some money, and decided to invest in a machine to manufacture socks.
 The socks were produced at night and sold during the day at Bras, a famous Brazilian neighborhood known for its commerce in Sao Paulo.
-His business grew and he expanded to the production of men's underwear.
-Samy's companies currently have more than 1,000 employees, and they now manufacture products for Speedo and Mizuno brands.

 Since he was young, Richard accompanied his father in the manufacturing business.
 Recognizing that education was a priority for the family, Samy, and Richard's mother Rachel, invested in high quality schools for their four children, Richard being the youngest.

 With all the support of his family, Richard decided to go to Orlando - FL when he was 18 years old, a city that he loved and admired since he was a child.
 Despite the financial and emotional support by his family, the early years were difficult and often lonely, requiring a lot of dedication and determination.

 A big jump happened in 1999, when the native Brazilian had the idea of selling his products through eBay, a small e-commerce company at the time - that later would become the biggest website in the world for selling and buying products.